 Design Style: Eddie Ross is a master of mixing motifs, re-imagining vintage and flea market finds to create a perfect blend of affordability and sophistication.
 His first book, “Modern Mix: Curating Personal Style with Chic & Accessible Finds,” sums up his colorful sensibilities.
+Eddie’s work is often recognized for its inventive, out-of-the box aesthetic that is achieved on a budget.

 Design Style: Sibella Court, author and owner of warehouse/imaginarium The Society, Inc., is an Australian designer with a taste for eclectic history and repurposed pieces.
+With a degree in history, her spaces mix both the true and make-believe to create her own unique style.

-Fun fact: she inherited design lust from her mother, an interior designer who recognized Charlotte’s eye for style and gave her creative freedom to style and help paint her own bedroom as she liked.
+Fun fact: She inherited design lust from her mother, an interior designer who recognized Charlotte’s eye for style and gave her creative freedom to style and help paint her own bedroom as she liked.

 Design Style: Young Huh creates warm, inviting environments that are equally elegant, approachable and immaculate.
 Her talent is so versatile that she can go from completely reconstructing a farmhouse kitchen to capture a client’s memories of a childhood home, to playing with subtle texture and color variations to create unique, layered looks.